vraedac/shopping-list-skill/README.md

 # <img src="https://raw.githack.com/FortAwesome/Font-Awesome/master/svgs/solid/clipboard-list.svg" card_color="#FD9E66" width="50" height="50" style="vertical-align:bottom"/> Shopping List
-Manage a shopping list
+Manages a group of shopping lists on Todoist

 ## About
-Manage a shopping list as a Todoist project.  you can add or remove items, query specific items or have mycroft read the whole list to you.
+This skill allows you to create and manage a group of named shopping lists.
+It uses Todoist as the backend, and organizes all lists as sub-projects under a single Todoist parent Project, the name of which is customizeable.

 ## Examples
+* "Create a list named Test."
-* "Add cookies to my shopping list"
+* "Add cookies to my Test list."
-* "Remove string cheese from the grocery list"
+* "Remove string cheese from the Test list."
-* "What's on my grocery list?"
+* "What's on my Test list?"
-* "Is bacon on the shopping list?"
+* "Is bacon on the Test list?"

 ## Credits
 vraedac